ducornag/DD2482-Tutorial-Dicord-Git/DD2482-Tutorial-Discord-Git/step2.md

 ## Writing the bot

 We write the bot in Python, so we need the API of Discord for Python.
 Add it to the environment with `pip install -U discord.py`{{execute}}.
-You can check that the installation was successful with `pip list | grep discord.py`{{execute}}, which should tell you which version has been installed.
+We also need a way to communicate with Github.
+For that we use `pip install -U PyGithub` You can check that the installation was successful with `pip list | egrep 'discord.py|Pygithub'`{{execute}}, which should tell you which version has been installed for **both** packages..

 Open the code for our bot with `Bot_public.py`{{open}}.